Client Settings - Outlook, Eudora, Thunderbird, Mac, iPad, Phone

 The Windows secure email connection settings can be found in the following article:

-If your email client is unable to detect your email configuration from the email provider, it may attempt to recommend settings based on common server settings, which are unlikely to be correct.
+If your email client cannot detect your email configuration from the email provider, it may attempt to recommend settings based on common server settings, which are unlikely to be correct.
 The failure screen may look similar to this:

 If this happens, either you may use this article to enter the email settings manually, or you may wish to attempt to troubleshoot your auto-discover service using the following article:

-While we are able to provide assistance with configuration and basic troubleshooting for third-party email programs, the amount of assistance that can be provided by HostGator Support beyond this is very limited.
+While we can assist with configuration and basic troubleshooting for third-party email programs, the amount of assistance provided by HostGator Support beyond this is very limited.
 We are not responsible for the functionality of third-party email clients or their features, such as contacts, calendars, etc.

 For advanced options or settings, it is recommended that you seek out the developing party for your email client of choice.